Over 1,500 Successful Interventions

 Should a patient refuse the help they need, the family and friends will have prepared their ultimatums.
 Professional interventionists ensure that the concerned loved ones follow through with their plans.

-Prescription opioid addiction is a chronic dependence on opioid drugs.
+Addiction to prescription opioids is a chronic dependence.
 Opioids are a class of drugs that healthcare specialists prescribe to manage various stages of pain.
 These drugs also produce euphoric effects.

-As mentioned, opioid addiction begins with a prescription for pain.
+As mentioned, opioid drug misuse and addiction typically begin with a doctor’s recommendation to take opioids as a pain medication.
 Once the patient experiences relief from the prescription opioids, their bodies tend to seek that pain relief some more.
 In addition, the euphoric effects are tempting and may make users crave that same pleasurable feeling.

-Thus, the dependency on these drugs progresses.
-In some cases, patients will seek pain relief and pleasure from other people’s prescriptions or turn to illegal drugs for cheaper alternatives.
+Thus, the opioid dependence progresses.
+In some cases opioid dependence will become so strong that patients seek pain relief and pleasure from other people’s prescriptions or turn to illegal drugs for cheaper alternatives.

 |An opioid for treating addiction disorders, acute pain, and chronic pain.|